 When discussing the hallucinatory animated thriller Paprika (dir.
-Satoshi Kon, 2006), it would be remiss to exclude its exceptional director Satoshi Kon from the conversation.
-Blending deep, saturated color palettes with hyper-realism, it’s easy to forget that you’re watching an animated film when you watch a Satoshi Kon film.
+Satoshi Kon, 2006), it would be remiss of me to exclude its exceptional director Satoshi Kon from the conversation.
+Blending deep, saturated color palettes with hyper-realistic art, it’s easy to forget that you’re watching an animated film when you watch a Satoshi Kon film.
 His characters don’t look like stylized cartoons, but like real people with distinct faces and body types.
-The stories his worlds are set are based in the real world; no Ghibli-esque rolling hills with talking cats and walking castles.
+His stories are based in the real world; no Ghibli-esque rolling hills with talking cats and walking castles.
 This makes the worlds he creates seem indistinguishable from our own, but this is never the case for very long.
 Inevitably, reality begins to break down, leaving one to wonder what’s real and what isn’t.
-Satoshi Kon only completed four feature-length films and a television series before his untimely death in 2011.
+Satoshi Kon only completed four feature-length films and a television series prior to his untimely death in 2011.
 As such, it can be difficult to watch Paprika — his final film — without feeling a sense of loss for this remarkable filmmaker, which can make the movie’s already emotionally-affecting scenes hit even harder.
 As a final film, Paprika is a bittersweet end to a career that was cut tragically short, but not a moment of it feels wasted.

-On the surface, its story sounds like the stuff of sci-fi flicks.
+On the surface, Paprika’s story sounds like the stuff of sci-fi flicks.
 Doctor Atsuko Chiba (Megumi Hayashibara) lives a double life as Paprika, a psychotherapist who uses an experimental headset called the DC Mini to enter the dreams of her patients.
 As she explains to her newest patient, Detective Toshimi Konakawa (Akio Ōtsuka), the device is a work in progress; when it’s finished, the user will be able to enter dreams even while awake.
 Unfortunately, before the government can pass a law that approves the DC Mini, three prototypes go missing.
 Since they’re unfinished designs, they lack the access restrictions, allowing the thieves to invade any person’s dream and implant new ones into the minds of people who are awake.
-With the help of Konakawa and Kōsaku Tokita (Tōru Furuya), the childish but genius creator of the DC Mini, Chiba/Paprika races to find the culprits before they pull the world into one giant dream.
+With the help of Konakawa and Kōsaku Tokita (Tōru Furuya), the childish but genius creator of the DC Mini, Chiba/Paprika races to find the perpetrators before they pull the world into one giant dream.

 When Toshimi Konakawa was growing up, he wanted to be a filmmaker.
 He and his best friend loved making movies — and they were good at it, too.
 But Konakawa doesn’t want to remember those times.
 If he can’t remember his dreams, he won’t think about them, and if he doesn’t think about them, they won’t hurt him.
-You can’t ignore your demons forever, and soon, Konakawa begin to find their way into their dreams.
-Burned out from a homicide case he can’t solve, Konakawa has been experiencing recurring nightmares.
+You can’t ignore your demons forever, and unfortunately for Konakawa, his begin to find their way into their dreams.
+Burnt out from a homicide case he can’t solve, Konakawa has been experiencing recurring nightmares.
 Paprika begins with one of them: he’s standing in the middle of a circus ring that looks awfully like the one in Cecil B DeMille’s The Greatest Show on Earth (1952).
-A man cloaked in shadows who eerily resembles the suspect from the case is in the big top with him, but so is his new therapist, Paprika.
-The two chase the mystery man from one dream world to another, each one strangely reminiscent of a different film: swinging through the jungle like in Tarzan the Ape Man (dir.
+A man cloaked in shadows who eerily resembles the suspect from the case is in the ring with Konakawa, but so is his new therapist, Paprika.
+The two of them chase the mystery man from one dream world to another, each one strangely reminiscent of a different Hollywood film: swinging through the jungle like in Tarzan the Ape Man (dir.
 W.S.
 Van Dyke, 1932); fending off a killer on a train like James Bond did in From Russia with Love (dir.
 Terence Young, 1963); smashing a punk’s face in with a guitar and snapping a photo like a scene in Roman Holiday (dir.
 William Wyler, 1953).
-Satoshi Kon makes extensive use of match cuts and other quick editing techniques to mimic the disjointed way real dreams feel — Konakawa and Paprica don’t enter a new dream so much as turn and find themselves in it.
+Satoshi Kon makes extensive use of match cuts and other quick editing techniques to mimic the disjointed way real dreams feel.
+Konakawa and Paprica don’t enter a new dream so much as turn a corner and find themselves walking into it.